Highgate tube station: Post-war

-Current station
+Facilities

-The current station consists of a central subterranean ticket hall, with escalators leading down to 2 separate 9-car long platforms.
+The current station consists of a central subterranean ticket hall, with escalators leading down to two separate nine-car long platforms.
 The stairs to the closed surface platforms have been blocked off from the public areas of the station by a staff room.

-There are 2 entrances to the station: one leading to Priory Gardens on the east and the Archway Road to the south.
-This entrance is directly opposite the Jacksons Lane Arts Centre.
+There are two entrances to the station: one leading to Priory Gardens to the east and Archway Road to the south.
+This entrance is directly opposite the Jacksons Lane art venue.
 There is also a one-way escalator leading to a simple exit north of the station.

 Services and connections

 Services

-Highgate station is on the High Barnet branch of the Northern line between East Finchley to the north and Archway to the south.
+Highgate station is on the High Barnet branch of the Northern line in London fare zone 3.
+It is between East Finchley to the north and Archway to the south.
 Train frequencies vary throughout the day, but generally operate every 3–7 minutes between 06:01 and 01:01 northbound and 05:37 and 00:18 southbound (as of 2015).